Wole Adeniyi: Career

-According to Stanbic IBTC Bank’s official website, Adeniyi joined the bank in 2007, where he served as Executive Director of Operations and later of Personal and Business Banking before being appointed Deputy Chief Executive Officer and subsequently Chief Executive Officer.
+According to Stanbic IBTC Bank’s official website, Adeniyi joined the bank in 2007, where he was Executive Director of Operations and later of Personal and Business Banking before being appointed Deputy Chief Executive Officer and subsequently Chief Executive Officer.

 He was appointed Chief Executive Officer of Stanbic IBTC Bank in 2020 following the appointment of Dr. Demola Sogunle as Chief Executive Officer of Stanbic IBTC Holdings.

 As an executive, he oversaw areas including operations, retail, and SME banking.

 Board memberships and affiliations

-Adeniyi serves on several corporate and economic boards.
+Adeniyi is on several corporate and economic boards.
 He sits on the boards of the Nigeria Inter-Bank Settlement System (NIBSS), the Nigerian Economic Summit Group (NESG), and the Nigeria–South Africa Chamber of Commerce.